missing-semester-cn/missing-semester-cn.github.io/virtual-machines.md

 Virtual machines are generally slower than running on bare metal, so they may be unsuitable for certain applications.

+## Setup

+- **Resources**: shared with host machine; be aware of this when allocating physical resources.

+- **Networking**: many options, default NAT should work fine for most use cases.

+- **Guest addons**: many hypervisors can install software in the guest to enable nicer integration with host system.
+You should use this if you can.

 ## Resources

 - Hypervisors